blondedman/digit-recognition/README.md

 # digit recognition
- digit recognition using the MNIST dataset
+ handwritten digit recognition on the MNIST dataset using torch.nn